Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 From there, you should be able to deploy the app.

 <span
 id="future">
 </span>

-## Future Features
+## Future Features - App Roadmap

 ### Message feature

-I would like to have a feature with a message section for the users to get updates on campaigns they have donated.
+A messaging feature in the app would be the next update that I would commission.
+Giving the users the ability to message anyone through the app that has dominated and includes automatic updates on campaigns they have donated to.

 ### Overfunded campaigns